 Chloe is regularly instructed by the General Medical Council to present fitness to practice cases at the Medical Practitioners’ Tribunal.
 These cases range from clinical cases which require mastery of intricate medical expertise to sexual malpractice and dishonesty.

-Of particular relevance to private prosecutions is Chloe’s in-depth understanding of disclosure in criminal cases – an area for which private prosecutions often come under close scrutiny and which, if not properly handled, can be their downfall.
-Chloe’s efficient approach to her cases makes her well-suited to dealing with professional clients.
+Chloe is a member of the Private Prosecutors’ Association.
+Of particular relevance to this area of work is her in-depth understanding of disclosure in criminal cases; an area for which private prosecutions often come under close scrutiny and, if which not properly managed, can be their downfall.

-Having practised in London for over ten years, Chloe also maintains a practice there.
+Having practiced in London for a decade before her move to the Northern Circuit in 2015, Chloe also maintains a practice there.